scmethods/scregclust/README.md

 ![A diagram illustrating the *scregclust* algorithm.](man/figures/overview_fig1A_bg.png "Illustration of the scregclust algorithm")

 The goal of *scregclust* is to cluster genes by regulatory programs.
-To do so, clusters are associated with regulatory programs and target genes are allocated to clusters with best fitting regulatory programs.
+To do so, genes are clustered into modules which in turn are associated with regulators.
+The algorithm alternates between associating regulators to modules and reallocating target genes into modules.

 -   The documentation for this package can be found at [https://scmethods.github.io/scregclust](https://scmethods.github.io/scregclust)
 -   A detailed description of the algorithm and an in-depth evaluation of its properties can be found in our [pre-print on bioRxiv](https://doi.org/10.1101/2023.03.10.532041 "Reconstructing the regulatory programs underlying the phenotypic plasticity of neural cancers")